$0 Texas Foster Care Quick-Start Checklist

 For Families Already Feeling the Strain

 If you're a primary Resource Family and you've been avoiding respite because it feels like admitting weakness, or because you're worried the child will think you're abandoning them — that framing isn't serving you or the child.
-Respite is a regulated component of the foster care system for the same reason medical professionals get scheduled time off.
+Respite is an agency-arranged support service for the same reason medical professionals get scheduled time off.
 Sustained care requires sustainable caregivers.

 If your agency hasn't proactively offered respite and you've been fostering for more than a few months, ask.
 Request a list of approved providers in your area.
 Some agencies have waiting lists; knowing that early gives you time to plan.